aaaaaaaaaron/bhims-mobile/README.md

 # bhims-mobile

-An offline Angular app used for rangers to interact with the Bear Human Incident Management System (BHIMS).
+An offline Angular app used for Park Rangers to add interactions to the Bear Human Incident Management System (BHIMS).

 In development.

 ## how to build
+Install node.js and Ionic

 Pull repo, run `ionic serve`